-James Kottak, the American drummer for popular German rock band the Scorpions, was recently arrested in Dubai for making anti-Islamic comments.
+The American drummer for popular German rock band the Scorpions, James Kottak was arrested in Dubai for making anti-Islamic comments.
 Known for popular hit songs like Send Me An Angel, Rock You Like a Hurricane and New Generation, the band an its members are known around the globe.

 According to The National, a government newspaper in the United Arab Emirates (UAE) stated that James was intoxicated at the airport and was waiting to board a plane to Bahrain.
 In his intoxicated state, he allegedly became belligerent and frequently complained of a bad smell in the airport.
 It is believed that he went on to insult Islam and mooned other passengers who were present at the airport terminal.
 A airline staff member also testified at the Kottak trial that he flipped off several passengers in the airport.
 In addition, a customer service employee at the Dubai International Airport reported that upon seeing Afghan and Pakistani passengers in the airport, Kottak covered his nose and insisted that he would not travel with them on the plane to Bahrain.